joealden/corum-client/README.md

 ### Essential Features

 #### Page Layout
-- Header (Top of the page, 70-80% page width on desktop)
+- Header (Top of the page)
   - Top left - Logo linking to homepage
-  - Top Right - Login/logout button/link
+  - Top Right - Login/logout/sign-up button/link
-- Navigation (Left/right side under Header on desktop, hamburger menu on mobile)
+- Navigation (Left side under Header on desktop)
   - Sub-forum subscriptions at the top (Called Favorites)
   - All other sub-forums below (Decide on order / if it is a user option or not)
+    - Search bar of all sub-forums??
   - Highlight the currently selected sub-forum in the nav
-- Current sub-forum (Render selection message with an arrow to nav upon first load/after login)
+- Current sub-forum (Render selection message with an arrow to nav upon first load/after login when no sub-forum is selected)
-  - Give user sort selection (**Default**: newest, then most popular)
+  - Give user sort selection (newest / most popular)
   - Load first _10/15?_ links/threads from selected sub-forum
   - Each post
     - Current amount of up votes
     - Title -> links to link/post
-    - Time posted?
+    - Time posted??
-    - User that posted it?
+    - User that posted it??
     - Whether it is a link or a thread (in brackets)
 - Selected post (Fills the space where the sub-forum was)
   - Title